gatsbyjs/gatsby/docs/blog/2018-12-19-gatsby-scales-with-expertise-and-scope/index.md

 ![Venn diagram showing Gatsby, React, GraphQL, and web performance](./images/Venn_React-GraphQL-Web-Performance.jpg)

-The Venn diagram tries to show that the above example also can be applied to other technologies/tools that Gatsby uses.
+The Venn diagram tries to show how the above example can also be applied to other technologies/tools that Gatsby uses.
 Besides GraphQL I chose React, Headless CMS, and general website performance.

-You can try different React frameworks/components, you can learn how to setup your own GraphQL server or learn how increase website performance.
+You can try different React frameworks/components, you can learn how to setup your own GraphQL server or learn how to increase website performance.
 Headless CMS is another very interesting field to explore.
 And that's what I did.
 I used Next.js with Apollo and other great libraries, used Prisma to set up my own GraphQL server, and tuned my website performance (e.g. with optimizing fonts).

 **Result:** My Gatsby projects can benefit from the gained knowledge!